BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-14-monitoursfour-write-up.md

 **Why did 0 work?**

-The value 0 works because PHP converts both values to numbers during a loose comparison, and many strings evaluate to numeric zero.
+The value `0` works because PHP converts both values to numbers during a loose comparison (`==`), and many strings evaluate to numeric zero.

-The stored token probably converts to something that equals 0 in PHP's loose comparison logic.
+As a result, the stored token is implicitly converted to `0`, causing the comparison to succeed and bypass the authentication check.

 ### Harvesting Employee Credentials